 TRCA will continue to engage with stakeholders to ensure that all parties understand their role during flood emergencies.
 The streamlining of communications through the embedding of TRCA warnings and real-time flood monitoring information within municipal websites will be specifically pursued.
 In conjunction with municipal partners, TRCA is also working to create public outreach strategies to inform flood vulnerable communities about their risk and individual preparedness responsibilities.
+This work includes partnering with municipalities to offer public information sessions to flood vulnerable communities, creating webpages specific to each flood vulnerable area and developing a list of Frequently Asked Questions (Attachment 2) related to riverine flooding for these sites.
 Most notably, NDMP funding approval has been received for the development of site-specific flood emergency plans.
 These plans, to be developed in conjunction with municipal partners will utilize the updated flood risk mapping to allow better communication and resource deployment for road closures and evacuations during flood emergencies.
 TRCA has already convened a working group for the Rockcliffe site-specific response plan, which will form a template for the remainder of plans in our jurisdiction.
 This work will be completed by March 2020.